The Middle of Ramadan is Full of Opportunities for Forgiveness

 Allah says in the Quran,

-This holy month of Ramadan offers even greater opportunities than usual for performing good deeds, as each good act receives extra reward in Ramadan, and people can earn more blessings for their efforts.
+This holy month of Ramadan offers even greater opportunities than usual for performing good deeds, as each good act receives extra reward in Ramadan, and a fasting person can earn more blessings for their efforts.

-So one way to seek forgiveness is to begin by preforming additional good deeds, starting with those closest to us — our family members.
+So one way to seek forgiveness is to begin by performing additional good deeds, starting with those closest to us — our family members.

 Extra Prayers

-Performing additional worship, especially in the last part of the night, is a great way to seek Allah’s forgiveness.
+Performing additional worship, especially in the last part of the night and especially on Laylat al Qadr, is a great way to seek Allah’s forgiveness.

 Abu Huraira reported that the Messenger of Allah said,